This post may contain affiliate links. Please read our disclosure policy.

 What if they break a rule?

-This is a no-negotiation rule & it comes with an unchanging consequence.
+I have some rules with flexibility, like our teenage curfew rules.
+These two rules, however, are no-negotiation rules & they comes with an unchanging consequence.
 If they break either of these rules, they will lose all electronic privileges.

 It is a lesson that should be carried into the real world, and not just online, so I felt like the lesson could be taught young.